alexandrebois/TR-Stock_market_recation_mitigation_target/readme.md

 The first notebook is used to visualize the data from the Science Based Target initiative (SBTi), in order to visualize selection bias in the data that we will process later.

-The second notebook calculates the anormal returns using Mc'Kinlay's market model, for all the firms available, and results in the creation of a 'AR.csv' dataframe that contains the raw result data.
+The second notebook calculates the abnormal returns using Mc'Kinlay's market model, for all the firms available, and results in the creation of a 'AR.csv' dataframe that contains the raw result data.

 The last notebook focuses on the result we got in notebook 2, and contains validity tests of the results and also heterogeneity studies of the results.